 R5009: If a DEVICE uses a physical transport address for the [address] property of its Endpoint Reference, it MUST be an HTTPS scheme IRI.

-R5010: A SERVICE MUST NOT use an HTTP scheme IRI for the [address] property of its Endpoint Reference.
+R5010: A SERVICE MAY use an HTTP scheme IRI for the [address] property of its Endpoint Reference.

 Security for Discovery